miguelgr/image-describer/README.md

 The service makes a pool of processes to process tasks in parallel.
 The pool size is typically configured using the as default the  amount of cores physically available.

-To keep the design simple each worker process will take a single task each time but  the worker could prefecth a batch of tasks and give it to the model, taking advantage of the internal tensorflow capabilities of parallel processing.
+To keep the design simple each worker process will take a single task each time but  the worker could prefetch a batch of tasks and give it to the model, taking advantage of the internal tensorflow capabilities of parallel processing.

 **Scalability**